 A: We are an information site rather than advisory site so we cannot provide you with specific advice.
 What we can say however, is that an individual can work full-time while taking a transition-to-retirement pension (what we call a ‘TRIP’).

 A super fund doesn’t have to offer TRIPs, and your super fund may not offer this type of income stream.
-Based on the information contained in your question, I suspect that the form you have is for a fund member considering retirement, rather than considering a TRIP.
-I suggest you confirm with your super fund whether they offer TRIPs, and whether there is a special form for this type of income stream.
+Based on the information contained in your question, we suspect that the form you have is for a fund member considering retirement, rather than considering a TRIP.
+We suggest you confirm with your super fund whether they offer TRIPs, and whether there is another special form for this type of income stream.

-Note: The legislative backing for the rules applicable to TRIPs can be found in sub-regulation 6.01 of the Superannuation Industry (Supervision) (SIS) Regulations 1994, Item 110 of the SIS Regulations
+Note: The legislative backing for the rules applicable to TRIPs can be found in sub-regulation 6.01 of the Superannuation Industry (Supervision) (SIS) Regulations 1994, and in Schedule 1, Item 110 of the SIS Regulations.

-Note: If you’re aged 55 or over and retired, then you can withdraw your super benefits without the need to start a TRIP.
+Note: If you’ve currently reached your preservation age and retired, then you can withdraw your super benefits without the need to start a TRIP.
 You can start a regular account-based pension, or you can take a lump sum.
-Reaching preservation age and retiring is another condition of release available (and one of the most popular) for accessing super benefits.
+Reaching preservation age and retiring is another condition of release available (and one of the most popular) for accessing superannuation benefits.

 We explain how a TRIP works in more detail in the following SuperGuide articles: